CadeWrinkle/cadewrinkle.github.io/README.md

 - **Operating Systems**: Familiarity with Linux, Windows, and MacOS.

 ## Projects
-One of my more notable projects I collaborated on is https://github.com/CadeWrinkle/hackathon-2023
+This is my most notable project I worked on: https://github.com/CadeWrinkle/hackathon-2023 It is a project I collaborated on with 3 others.
 ## Education

 ### B.S.
 Information Technology and Cybersecurity